ITV plc

-ITV plc is a British media company that holds 13 of the 15 regional television licences that make up the ITV network (Channel 3), the oldest and largest commercial terrestrial television network in the United Kingdom.
+ITV plc is a British media company based in London, England, that holds 13 of the 15 regional television licences that make up the ITV network (Channel 3).
+It is the oldest and largest commercial terrestrial television network in the United Kingdom.

 ITV plc is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+On 6 July 2026, the company announced the sale of its media and entertainment division to Sky, subject to regulatory approval.